pandaslab-dev/pandaslides/README.md

 - Three synchronized views: operator, display, and stage
 - Editable presentation projects with ordered sections and slides
-- `.pandaslides` import/export with embedded image and audio assets
+- `.pandaslides` import/export with embedded image and audio assets (Basically a JSON, but still useful)
 - Live queueing, go-live controls, blackout mode, and logo mode
 - Song section generation and text-to-song-slide rebuilding
 - Local recent-project persistence in the browser
-- Optional Web MIDI bindings for live controls
+- MIDI control

 ## What I learned